What is generator periodic inspection in Bursa

 Generator inspection and maintenance are different

 Generator periodic inspection should not be confused with conventional generator maintenance services.
 Periodic maintenance covers operating and service activities mostly based on manufacturer recommendations, such as oil changes, filter changes, cleaning, adjustment and calibration.
 Periodic inspection and periodic examination are independent test and inspection activities required by the Regulation on Health and Safety Conditions in the Use of Work Equipment, and an official generator periodic inspection report is issued at the end.
 Generator periodic maintenance, including daily, weekly, monthly, quarterly, six-monthly and annual steps, extends generator life and reduces faults, but it does not fulfill the statutory periodic inspection obligation by itself.
-For related context, see Bursa Lightning Protection Periodic Inspection.
+For related context, see Bursa Transformer Periodic Inspection and Testing.

 Legal basis and inspection interval

 The legal basis for generator periodic examination is Law No. 6331 on Occupational Health and Safety and the Regulation on Health and Safety Conditions in the Use of Work Equipment issued under this law.
 Generators are listed among the equipment subject to periodic inspection within the scope of work equipment periodic inspection, and unless a different period is defined in the relevant standards, the maximum generator periodic inspection interval is accepted as one year.
 Additional inspection may also be required after installation before first use, after major maintenance or repair, and after relocation for non-mobile equipment.
 Therefore, all generator installations, especially those used for emergency and uninterrupted power purposes, must be subjected to periodic inspection at least once a year.
-For related context, see Bursa Transformer Maintenance, Testing, Oil Analysis and Fault Repair.
+For related context, see Bursa High Voltage (HV) and Medium Voltage (MV) Services.

 Which generator systems are inspected

 Our Bursa generator periodic inspection service covers diesel, natural-gas and mobile generator sets in critical buildings such as hospitals, data centers, banks, telecom facilities, industrial facilities, shopping centers, hotels, logistics warehouses and public buildings.
 Within this scope, the generator engine, alternator, power and control panels, automatic transfer panel (ATS/AMF), cable and busbar connections, grounding and equipotential bars, generator room architecture and ventilation are evaluated holistically.
 In synchronized generator groups, synchronization settings and maintenance records are also considered when planning the periodic inspection.
-For related context, see Bursa Electrical Contracting Services.
+For related context, see Bursa HV Operation Supervisor and High Voltage Responsibility.

 Site preparation and document review